ChunxinZheng/Pseudo-Compiler/README.md

 ### Return
 Each function produces an integer value through a ```return``` statement. <br>
 To guarantee that there is always a returned value for a function, we defined a syntax rule that every function must have a ```return``` statement as its last statement.
-This rule is checked during the first scanning stage of the program, and the compiler will produces an error if it detects any instances of missing ```return```.
+This rule is checked during the compilation of each function definition, and the compiler will produces an error if it detects any instances of missing ```return```.

 ### Stack Frame
 To support recursive calls for functions, we simulate a stack with two pointers, Stack Pointer ```sp``` and Frame Pointer ```fp```. <br>